How to create and run a basic SQL Server stored procedure ?

-How do I create and run a stored procedure in SQL Server ?
-A SQL procedure is nothing more than T-SQL code stored in a way that can be easily reused.
-In this short SQL Server tutorial here is how to create a simple stored procedure in Transact-SQL?
+To create a simple SQL Server stored procedure, use the CREATE statement.
+A SQL Procedure is nothing more than T-SQL code stored in a way that can be easily reused.
+In this short SQL Server tutorial here is how to write and use a simple stored procedure in Transact-SQL.

 SELECT * FROM dbo.CLIENTS;